Dinhero21/js-un-minifier/README.md

 auto-npm allows you to automatically generate mappings with a single command.

 Run `./auto-npm/generate.sh` to automatically download the top 50 packages from NPM.
-Than copy the `auto-npm/packages` folder into `mapping-in`.
+Then copy the `auto-npm/packages` folder into `mapping-in`.

 [mapping-in with 200 Packages (~51MiB)](https://ipfs.io/ipfs/QmRZsKmbYGAcpAPVUeUegLACsUb1fxfGZaC4UkhKu278G5?filename=packages.tar.zst)